-Now insert the joint assembly.
+ARMS: Start by stuffing the paw pad area.
+Next insert the joint assembly.
 Take your awl or sharpened chopstick and find the joint marking on the inside of the arm.
-It will be on the inside of the arm... the side WITH the pawnpad on it.
-Now pierce the mohair fabric... try to just separate the threads and not cut them if possible.
 Make an opening just large enough for your joint hardware to go thru.
 The disc will be on the inside of the arm.